Principle of individuation: Scotus to Suárez

 Giles of Rome (1243–1316) believed that individuation happens by the quantity in the matter.

 Duns Scotus held that individuation comes from the numerical determination of form and matter whereby they become this form and this matter.
 Individuation is distinguished from a nature by means of a formal distinction on the side of the thing.
 Later followers of Scotus called this principle haecceity or 'thisness'.
 The nominalist philosopher William of Ockham (1287–1347) regarded the principle as unnecessary and indeed meaningless, since there are no realities independent of individual things.
 An individual is distinct of itself, not multiplied in a species, since species are not real (they correspond only to concepts in our mind).
 His contemporary Durandus held that individuation comes about through actual existence.
 Thus the common nature and the individual nature differ only as one conceived and one existing.

 The late scholastic philosopher Francisco Suárez held, in opposition to Scotus, that the principle of individuation can only be logically distinguished from the individual being.
 Every being, even an incomplete one, is individual of itself, by reason of its being a thing.
 Suárez maintained that, although the humanity of Socrates does not differ from that of Plato, yet they do not constitute in reality one and the same humanity; there are as many "formal unities" (in this case, humanities) as there are individuals, and these individuals do not constitute a factual, but only an essential or ideal unity.
 The formal unity, however, is not an arbitrary creation of the mind, but exists in the nature of the thing before any operation of the understanding.

+Modern philosophy

+Simon Blackburn refers in his Oxford Dictionary of Philosophy to a "relaxed attitude" whereby the principle of individuation is assessed contextually.
+W. V Quine considers the need for a more systematic approach to understanding individuation in his Speaking of Objects, published in 1958.